 - Integrate learning from curricular and co-curricular experiences to enhance understanding.

-- Graduates will understand inquiry as sustained engagement with increasingly complex
+- Graduates will understand inquiry as sustained engagement with increasingly complex questions.

 Outcome: Identify and apply multiple methods of inquiry to address complex questions.